Peanut Butter Oatmeal Chocolate Chip Muffins

 - ¾ cup white whole wheat flour

-- ½ cup old fashioned oats, plus extra for garnish
+- ½ cup old-fashioned rolled oats, plus extra for garnish

 - 2 teaspoons baking powder